 You may think that the character meal experience isn’t for you.
 But we invite you to take a closer look at these special meals and see for yourself if a Character meal could be right for you.

-And if you like what you see here, be sure to check out the brand new, just released 2019 DFB Guide to Walt Disney World Dining, where we talk character meals and LOTS more!
-And for a limited time, you can get it for 25% off with code WDW2019 at checkout!
-Here we go!
+And if you like what you see here, be sure to check out the 2020 DFB Guide to Walt Disney World Dining, where we talk character meals and LOTS more!

 Are Character Meals One-Size-Fits-All?
 Why Should I Book One?

 You may think that if you’re an adult, single, or have older kids, there’s really no reason to engage in that Disney Rite of Passage, the Character Meal.
 But we think there’s a place for everyone at the character table, and here’s why.

 It’s Cool In There, People.
 I’m not talking, like, rad.
 I mean literally, it’s cool.
 Like, air-conditioned.
 And in our opinion, waiting for characters with the a/c cranked up while noshing on delicious food WAY beats standing out in the hot sun any day.

 And the FOOD.
 Did we mention the food?
 While some spots aren’t necessarily awesome, others offer cult favorites that we’d gladly pay for, with or without characters.
 That Cinnamon Bun Bake from Garden Grill?
 Always a yes.